lslezak/usb-wakeup-disable/README.md

 The **USB Wakeup Configuration Tool** (`usb-wakeup-disable.sh`) is a system administration utility designed to selectively disable ACPI wakeup functionality for USB devices in Linux.

-It is particularly useful for preventing rogue USB devices (such as overly sensitive mice or keyboards) from waking a Linux system from sleep/suspend states.
+It is particularly useful for preventing some USB devices (such as overly sensitive mice or keyboards) from waking a Linux system from sleep/suspend states.
 The tool provides a user-friendly Terminal User Interface (TUI) to select devices and automatically generates persistent `udev` rules to ensure the configuration survives reboots and device replugging.